Admission Information

 Applicants must complete a CASPA application.
 Request CASPA application forms from CASPA or by calling them at 617-612-2080.
 All applicants must complete the K-State PA program supplemental application, and submit the required fee.
 Applicants invited to an interview, must also complete the application for K-State graduate study, and submit the required fee.

-The Admission Committee’s interview teams will interview selected applicants.
-Following the interview, applicants will be evaluated by the Admission Committee to assess their suitability for the program.
+Interview are conducted by K-State faculty, guest PAs, physicians, community leaders, and K-State administrators.
+Following the interview, applicants will be evaluated by the Admissions Committee to assess their suitability for the program.
 The program will notify accepted applicants within two weeks of the interview.
-To secure a seat, admitted students are required to submit a $1,000 deposit upon receiving their offer.
-This deposit will be applied toward the first semester of tuition and will only be refunded if the PA program does not matriculate students in January.
+To secure a seat, admitted students must submit a $1,000 deposit immediately upon receiving their offer.
+This deposit will be applied toward the first semester of tuition and will be refunded only if the PA program does not matriculate students in January.

 Application & Timeline

 The admission process is highly selective.
-Applicants are considered for an interview if they meet the minimum GPA requirements (3.0 prerequisite and 3.0 last 60 credit hours GPA) and have no legal history of felony convictions.
-They must also demonstrate at least two of the following seven admission preferences listed below:
+Applicants are considered for an interview if they meet the minimum academic GPA requirements (3.0 prerequisite GPA and a 3.0 in the last 60 credit hours) and have no history of felony convictions.
+They must also demonstrate at least two of the following program admission preferences listed below:

 Program Admission Preferences: